jjakob/gentoo-overlay/README.txt

-This is an unofficial gentoo overlay repository maintained by me (jjakob).
+This is an unofficial Gentoo overlay repository maintained by me (jjakob).

 Packages:
 - mail-mta/dma